Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Preliminaries

-A \emph{hyperbolic random graph} is generated by drawing $n$ points uniformly at random in a disk of the hyperbolic plane and connecting pairs of points whose distance is below a threshold.
-More precisely, the model depends on two parameters $C$ and~$\alpha$.
-The generated graphs have a power-law degree distribution with power-law exponent $\beta = 2\alpha + 1$ and with an average degree depending on $C$.
-The $n$ points are sampled within the disk $D_0^R$ of radius $R = 2\log n + C$.
+When generating a hyperbolic random graph, the $n$ points are sampled within the disk $D_R$ of radius $R = 2\log n + C$.
 For each vertex, the angular coordinate is drawn uniformly from $[0, 2\pi]$.
-The radius $r$ is sampled according to the probability density function
+Its radius $r$ is sampled according to the probability density function $f(r)$, which can then be used to define the joint distribution of angles and radii $f(r, \varphi)$.
+They are given by

 for $r \in [0, R]$.
-For $r > R$, $f(r) = 0$.
-Two vertices are connected by an edge if and only if their hyperbolic distance is less than~$R$.
+For $r > R$, $f(r) = f(r, \varphi) = 0$.
+Two vertices are connected by an edge if and only if their hyperbolic distance is at most~$R$.
 The above probability distribution is a natural choice as the probability for a vertex ending up in a certain region is proportional to its area (at least for $\alpha = 1$).
 Note that the exponential growth in $r$ reflects the fact that the area of a disk grows exponentially with the radius.
-It follows that a hyperbolic random graph typically has few vertices with high degree close to the center of the disk and many vertices with low degree near its boundary.
-The following lemma is common knowledge; see Appendix~\ref{sec:missing-proofs-from-prelim} for a proof.
+It follows that a hyperbolic random graph has few vertices with high degree close to the center of the disk and many vertices with low degree near its boundary.
+The following lemma is common knowledge; for the sake of completeness we give a short proof.